captn3m0/codechef/_problems/easy/WEIGHT.md

   		weight = weight + ABS(a<sub>i+1</sub> - a<sub>i</sub>)

-</pre>Here ABS is the absolute value of the argument.Given _n_ and a weight _w_, find all the _n_ digit numbers having a weight _w_.
+</pre>Here ABS is the absolute value of the argument.
+Given _n_ and a weight _w_, find all the _n_ digit numbers having a weight _w_.
 Since the answer could be very large, print the answer modulo 1000007.

 ### Input Format: